unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

     Science complete!

-## Removing Jobs
+### Removing Jobs

 You may want to remove individual or all your workloads from the queue.
 The command to remove jobs from the queue is `condor_rm`.
-It takes one argument, either the job ID or your username.
+It takes one or more arguments corresponding to job cluster numbers, job ID numbers, or your username (to remove ALL of *your* jobs).
 Providing the job ID will remove only that job:

     $ condor_submit tutorial01.submit
     Submitting job(s).